A Comprehensive Guide to the Cremation Process: What You Need to Know

 There are several types of services that can accompany cremation, depending on the family’s preferences and cultural or religious beliefs.

-- Traditional Cremation with a Viewing: This option allows for a funeral service with the body present, followed by cremation.
+• Traditional Cremation with a Viewing: This option allows for a funeral service with the body present, followed cremation.
 It can include a viewing, religious ceremony, or eulogy, providing a similar experience to a traditional burial service.

 Benefits of Choosing Cremation